ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 code 4.01 (Unauthorized) for any long running request before terminating the association.

-# Secure Communication with AS {#as-commsec}
+# Secure Communication with an Authorization Server {#as-commsec}

 As specified in the ACE framework (sections 5.6 and 5.7 of
-{{I-D.ietf-ace-oauth-authz}}), the requesting entity (RS and/or client) and the AS communicate via the token endpoint or introspection endpoint.
+{{I-D.ietf-ace-oauth-authz}}), the requesting entity (the resource server and/or the client) and the authorization server communicate via the token endpoint or introspection endpoint.
 The use of CoAP and DTLS for this communication is RECOMMENDED in this profile, other protocols (such as HTTP and TLS, or CoAP and OSCORE {{RFC8613}}) MAY be used instead.

-How credentials (e.g., PSK, RPK, X.509 cert) for using DTLS with the AS are established is out of scope for this profile.
+How credentials (e.g., PSK, RPK, X.509 cert) for using DTLS with the authorization server are established is out of scope for this profile.

-If other means of securing the communication with the AS are used, the communication security requirements from Section 6.2 of
-{{I-D.ietf-ace-oauth-authz}} remain applicable.
+If other means of securing the communication with the authorization server are used, the communication security requirements from Section 6.2 of {{I-D.ietf-ace-oauth-authz}} remain applicable.

 # Security Considerations